 To operate a rapid drink cooler like the Cooper Cooler One Minute Drink Chiller, you simply fill up a compartment with water and ice.
 After placing the can or bottle you'd like to chill into a small nook and closing the lid, you can adjust settings and temperatures.
 (Even though the One Minute Drink Chiller looks too small for a bottle of wine, there's a small hole on one end that lets the bottle's neck stick out from the machine.)
 Rapid drink chillers can chill cans of soda or beer down to 38 degrees Fahrenheit (3.3 degrees Celsius), and they can chill wine bottles, which shouldn't be quite as cold, down to temperatures around the low 50s (10-12 degrees Celsius).
 The compartment spins drinks to cool them evenly, and a no-spin option within the device can protect delicate wines from being shaken up too much.

-For more information on food and drink gadgets, chill out with the links on the next page.
+For more information on food and drink gadgets, chill out with the links below.